HSOFEUP/431homework/431-2017_assignment-2.md

 -   [Question 8](#question-8)
 -   [Question 9](#question-9)

 This assignment should be submitted through [Canvas](https://canvas.case.edu/).
 We recommend the use of the [YOURNAME-hw\_template.Rmd](https://raw.githubusercontent.com/THOMASELOVE/431homework/master/YOURNAME-hw_template.Rmd) and we suggest you review the [What We'd Ideally See in a Homework Assignment Submission](https://github.com/THOMASELOVE/431homework) for some additional tips on writing your Markdown file and submitting your work.
+I'll also remind you that spell-check is available in R Studio by hitting F7.

 Question 1 - When is "more data" not necessarily a good thing?
 ==============================================================